 All this may sound daunting, and you may be wondering how you can acquire the knowledge to become a Data Diva too.
 I learned SQL and Python, which are the basics of data science, for $26 combined.
 There are lots of inexpensive resources, and they range from getting a certificate in Python to an actual online degree.
 For internal audit, you just need to put in the time to learn the basics.
 I could never replace an engineer at Snap, but I can speak intelligently to our engineers about their processes.
 A residual effect of this diversity of thought is that I now think about how I might write my own scripts to extract data, automate things, or tap into application programming interfaces (API)… and more!

-To bring it full circle — who is the future internal auditor?
 They aren’t a dinosaur because they’re constantly learning new skill sets and challenging the status quo.
 They haven’t succumbed to the super chicken paradox because they haven’t lost sight of the importance of leveraging strong teamwork to create a high-performing team.
 They’re a Data Diva who makes data a core part of their skill set to creatively improve how auditors do our work.
 They’re a person who is going to push internal audit forward as a profession — and not let it go extinct!